 - Removable Orthotic insole is cushioned

-- Padded collar and tongue for customized fit
+- Padded collar and tongue for a customized fit

 - Offered in varied colors and different width sizes